Lukas1407/Obsidian/Notes/University Lectures/Current/Reinforcement Learning/notes/Natural Gradients.md

    \nabla_\theta J(\theta) \approx \frac{1}{N} \sum_{i} \sum_{t} \frac{\pi_\theta(a_{i,t}|s_{i,t})}{\pi_{\text{old}}(a_{i,t}|s_{i,t})} \nabla_\theta \log \pi_\theta(a_{i,t}|s_{i,t}) \hat{A}^{\pi_{\text{old}}}(s_{i,t}, a_{i,t})
    $$
    - **Explanation**: This expression estimates the policy gradient by averaging over a sample of trajectories, where each term in the sum involves adjusting the log probability of the selected action by its advantage ($\hat{A}$), scaled by the likelihood ratio between the new and old policies.
 2. **KL Constraint**: <mark style="background: #FFB86CA6;">Ideally, you would want to constrain each state's policy update by limiting the KL divergence between the new and old policies for every state</mark>.
-However, this is often impractical because it requires constraints for potentially every state in the state space.
+However, this is <mark style="background: #FFB86CA6;">often impractical</mark> because it requires constraints for potentially every state in the state space.
    $$
    KL(\pi_\theta(a|s) \| \pi_{\text{old}}(a|s)) \leq \epsilon, \quad \forall s \in S
    $$